-- Ostroh Academy is the first higher educational institution in Eastern Europe, the oldest Ukrainian research and educational institution.
+- Ostrog Academy is the first higher educational institution in Eastern Europe, the oldest Ukrainian research, and educational institution.
 In 1576 Prince Ostrozky founded the Slavic-Greek-Latin Academy in Ostrog.

 Unique Facts about Ukraine

-- The largest monasteries are called Lavra.
-The status of Lavra have only six monasteries in the world.
+- The largest Orthodox monasteries are called Lavra.
+The status of Lavra has only six monasteries in the world.
 Three of them are in Ukraine.
-This is Kiev Pechersk Lavra, which received this status in 1598, Holy Dormition Pochayiv Lavra and Holy Assumption Monastery Svyatogorsk.
+This is Kiev Pechersk Lavra, which received this status in 1598, Holy Dormition Pochayiv Lavra, and Holy Assumption Monastery Svyatogorsk.

 - Arsenalna metro station in Kiev is the deepest in the world.
 It runs underground at a depth of 105 m.
-This station near the parliament building was built one of the first in 1960.
+This station near the parliament building was built among the first metro stations in Kiev in 1960.
 According to some reports, there are secret hideouts for the political elite in the tunnels near Arsenalna station.

-- In Ukraine is the geographical center of Europe.
-It’s located near the town of Rakhiv, surrounded by picturesque Carpathians.
+- In Ukraine, there is the geographical center of Europe.
+It’s located near the town of Rakhiv, surrounded by the picturesque Carpathians.

 - Ukraine occupies the fourth place in the world in terms of the number of citizens with higher education.
 The population of Ukraine belongs to the most educated, and the number of people with higher education per capita – higher than the average European level.

-- Territory of Ukraine, accumulates one fourth of all black soil reserves on the planet.
+- The territory of Ukraine accumulates 1/4 of all black soil reserves on the planet.
 When properly treated, this black soil produces the largest amount of crop.
 During the Second World War, Nazis even exported black soil to Germany in trains.

 - Ukrainian Insurgent Army (UPA) has set an absolute record, keeping and resisting almost 20 years in the occupied territory.
 Technologies and methods of Ukrainian UPA soldiers were studied even by Fidel Castro Cuban rebels.
 “If I had an army like UPA, the German boot would never trample on the land of France,” said Charles de Gaulle, French President in 1958-1969.